girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 2/Components.md

 ReactDOM.render(<App />, document.getElementById("root"));
 ```
 This is a simplest React Application anyone can write, let's understand it line by line:
 - The first thing we do here, is to make our own component, `App`.
 React is all about making components.
-And then taking those components and making more components out of those.
+And then taking those components to reuse and modularize in our application.
 - There are two types of components, `function` components and `class` components.
 In this example we used a function component.
 We'll see class components shortly.
 - The `return` statement is the only thing that is required in a function component.
 - In the body of the return statement, we have written JSX.
 This is a JavaScript XML extension.
 It is a way to write HTML inside a JavaScript file.